Marwen75/MyWatchList/README.md

 - 📺 **TV Show Progress**
   Track your progress across seasons and episodes with live progress indicators.

-- 🧠 **Smart Filters**
-  Quickly sort between Movies and TV Shows and filter by tags or watch status.
+- 🔔 **Personalized Reminders**
+  Set notifications for upcoming movies or shows and get reminded when it’s time to watch.

-- 💾 **Core Data Integration**
+- 💾 **Core Data + iCloud Sync**
-  All your watchlist data is stored locally using Apple’s Core Data framework.

-- ☁️ **iCloud synchronization**
-  Your watch list is available on all your devices with iCloud.

-- 🧪 **Unit & UI Tests**
-  A robust test suite ensures app reliability and smooth user experience.
+  Your watchlist stays synced and backed up across all your devices.

-- 🌍 **Localization in multiple languages**
+- 🌍 **Automatic Localization**
-  The app is available in french and english.
+  Available in English and French — the app adapts automatically to your system language.

-- 🔍 **Spotlight integration**
+- 🔎 **Spotlight Integration (iOS & macOS)**
-  Search for movies or shows directly from macOS or iOS Spotlight and be redirected directly on the content page.
+  Search for movies or shows directly from Spotlight and jump instantly to their detail page.

-___
+- 🎨 **Designed for Apple platforms**
+  A native SwiftUI interface optimized for macOS and iOS, with adaptive layouts and smooth animations.

+---

 ## 🧰 Tech Stack